-An absence will be considered excused when due to an illness, doctor/dental appointments (a note may be required), religious observances, family emergencies (death, court appearance, etc.), and/or out-of-school suspensions.
+An absence will be considered excused for any of the following situations: due to an illness, doctor/dental appointments (a note may be required), religious observances, family emergencies (death, court appearance, etc.), and/or out-of-school suspensions.
 Excused absences due to out-of-school suspension must not exceed 10% of the instructional days scheduled for the school year.
-Documentation is required prior to absences for religious observances, see the front office for details.
+Documentation is required prior to absences for religious observances; see the front office for details.
 Family vacations and extended holidays outside of scheduled school breaks will be considered unexcused, unless receiving prior authorization by an Administrator with plans to complete all classwork within the excused timeframe.